badbatch/graphql-box/README.md

 ```

 A query path is defined as an entity object (an object type with an ID) or a data type with arguments or directives.
 The query path is stored alongside its data except for when the data is part of a sub query path.
-So, for example,
+So
 `organization({login:"facebook"})` would include data for the fields `description`, `login`, `name` and `id`, but not
 for the field `repositories`.

 ##### Data entities

+Data entities are the last line of handl's cache defense.

 ### Persisted storage